-(During this week between Christmas and New Year’s, we are looking at the five books in the Bible that have only one chapter.)
+As we enter the New Year, we are looking at the five books in the Bible that have only one chapter.

 1This letter is from John, the elder.
 I am writing to Gaius, my dear friend, whom I love in the truth.